johnblakey/rivers-simple-frontend/README.md

 - ~~Change ft3/s to cubic feet per second CFS~~
 - ~~Use Apple style toggle for sorting vs button~~
 - ~~Fix chart label overlap on mobile~~
+- Add private notes
+- Rearrange how text is displayed in river-charts > shrink default expand when clicked
 - Allow manually setting timezone (default is use the client to set it)
 - Allow rearranging (arrows? drag them?) favorite charts pinned to top and save the new arrangement
 - Reduce roles on Service accounts by replacing with user created simplified service account <https://console.cloud.google.com/iam-admin/iam?inv=1&invt=AbzeuQ&project=river-level-0> and <https://console.cloud.google.com/iam-admin/serviceaccounts?inv=1&invt=AbzeuQ&project=river-level-0> theres an auto-generated account